VWO Insights

 15+ Min Read

-One of the many questions that User Experience designers want to answer with considerable certainty is – “Which areas of my interface do users engage with emotionally or cognitively, more than others?”
+One of the many questions that user experience designers want to answer with considerable certainty is – “Which areas of my interface do users engage with emotionally or cognitively, more than others?”

 Heatmaps hold the key to much of that deceptively simple question.
 Put simply, heatmaps are a rich visual interpretation of responses triggered by users interacting with digital systems.
 A typical characteristic of the visual interpretation of heat maps is the abstraction of large swathes of this user interaction data in actionable quant – elements with most clicks, pages with deepest scroll depths and interface areas with the highest density of mouse movements, to name a few.